Commercial Brief

 Bilateral Trade

-4. Total bilateral trade in (goods and services) in 2022 was € 246.39 million and was in Estonia’s favour.
+4. Total bilateral trade in 2023 was € 161.8 million and was in Estonia’s favour.
 There are business opportunities for collaboration with Estonia in information technology, cyber security, block chain and related tech fields (where Estonia has good capabilities).
 Estonia has been trying to attract Indian IT companies to set up their data centres in Estonia.
 Indian companies are beginning to engage with Estonian companies, given the latter’s positioning as a gateway to EU, its prowess in cyber security and block chain.
 Another area which offers potential for collaboration is in green-tech including green-hydrogen and wind energy.
-The entire spectrum of genetics, molecular biology, biotechnology, life sciences etc also provide possible avenues for cooperation.
+The entire spectrum of genetics, molecular biology, biotechnology, life sciences etc. also provide possible avenues for cooperation.

 Year